umbraco/UmbracoDocs/14/umbraco-commerce/key-concepts/currency-exchange-rate-service-providers.md

 description: Currency Exchange Rate Service Provider for currency conversion in Umbraco Commerce.
 ---

-Umbraco Commerce is capable of tracking the current exchange rate of an order compared to the stores [Base Currency](./base-currency.md).
-This is necesarry in order to be able to produce reports and analytics in a single currency.
+Umbraco Commerce can track the current exchange rate of orders compared to the stores [Base Currency](./base-currency.md).
+This is necessary to produce reports and analytics in a single currency.

 ## Currency Exchange Rate Services